arkadius/journalioMigration/README.md

 ## Dependencies

-Script was tested on with Groovy v.
+Script was tested with Groovy v.
 1.8.6.

 ## Usage